yaqwsx/KiKit/doc/panelizeCli.md

 - `cutcurves` - true/false - specify if curves should be approximated by
   straight cuts (e.g., for cutting tabs on circular boards)
 - `layer` - specify the layer to render V-cuts on.

+#### Layer

+When KiKit reports it cannot perform cuts, you can render the cuts into a layer with this option to understand what's going on.
+Shouldn't be used for the final design.

+- `layer` - specify the layer to render the cuts on.
+- `prolong` - distance for tangential prolongation of the cuts.
+It has the same meaning as mousebites.

 ## Framing